Mumong

+Etymology

+The name Kampong Mumong is believed to come from a type of forest yam plant called Mumong.
+Many of these plants grow along the tributary (Mumong River), which in the past, was often used as a base to place boats for the purpose of going upstream or downstream to the sea.

 Geography

 Mumong is located in the eastern part of Kuala Belait.
 It is surrounded by the suburb of Pandan to the north and north-west, the settlement of Panaga to east, and Belait River to the south.
 Mumong comprises the original Mumong village as well as Mumong Landless Indigenous Citizens' Housing Scheme; they make up the eastern and western parts of Mumong respectively.

 History

 Mumong was a small Malay village on the banks of the Belait River further upstream from Kuala Belait on the way to Kuala Balai.
-The development of Kuala Belait at the turn of the century as the district capital and the construction of Jalan Singa Menteri and Jalan Tengah to like Kuala Belait to Seria saw the village grow south of Jalan Singa Menteri to become mainly a commuter community serving Kuala Belait and Seria towns.
+The development of Kuala Belait at the turn of the century as the district capital, and the construction of Jalan Singa Menteri and Jalan Tengah to like Kuala Belait to Seria saw the village grow south of Jalan Singa Menteri to become mainly a commuter community serving Kuala Belait and Seria towns.
 The construction of the Seria Bypass in the 1980s further encouraged more settlement of the area as it provided a second link from the village to Kuala Belait and Seria.

 The government of Brunei has also continued to improve the area with the construction of the Mumong Resettlement Area, a Landless Housing Scheme area located to the west of the kampong.
-Other infrastructure constructed in the kampong includes the Mumong Youth Centre and Sports Complex in the 1990s which also serves the communities in the vicinity of Kuala Belait and Panaga, and the Kuala Belait Sewerage Treatment plant.
+Other infrastructure constructed in the kampong includes the Mumong Youth Centre and Sports Complex in the 1990s, which also serves the communities in the vicinity of Kuala Belait and Panaga, and the Kuala Belait Sewerage Treatment plant.

 Mumong also lends its name to the Mumong Telephone exchange area, although the physical location of the exchange is in Kampong Pandan.